 Historical Origins and Cultural Significance

-The story of cocoa butter intertwines with the rich tapestry of human history, dating back to ancient Mesoamerican civilizations like the Mayans and Aztecs.
+The story of cocoa butter intertwines with that rich tapestry of human history, dating back to ancient Mesoamerican civilizations like the Mayans and Aztecs.
 Revered as a sacred crop, cocoa held spiritual significance and was often used in rituals and ceremonies.
 The extraction of cocoa butter was a meticulous process, involving fermenting, drying, and roasting cocoa beans, followed by pressing to yield the precious butter.

 Types